codio-templates/hello-turtle-c-/.guides/content/Exercise-1-d4b8.md

 <details><summary>**Compilation Error Hint**</summary>An example of a compile error would be `int number = "this is not an int";`</details>

-{Try it}(sh .guides/bg.sh javac code/operators/Exercise1.java java -cp code/operators/ Exercise1 1)
+{Try it}(sh .guides/bg.sh g++ code/operators/exercise1.cpp -o code/operators/exercise1 ./code/operators/exercise1 1)

 {Check It!|assessment}(test-3510090921)